Buffalo Bill Dam

 Buffalo Bill Dam is a concrete arch-gravity dam on the Shoshone River in the U.S. state of Wyoming.
-Originally 325 ft, it was the tallest dam in the world when it opened in 1910; a 25 ft extension was added in 1992 in one of numerous changes and improvements to the structure and its support facilities, which include two full time power generators and two seasonal operations added between 1920 and 1994, and a 2.8 mi irrigation tunnel completed in 1939.
+Originally 325 ft, it was the tallest dam in the world when it opened in 1910; a 25 ft extension was added in 1992 in one of the numerous changes and improvements to the structure and its support facilities, which include two full-time power generators and two seasonal operations added between 1920 and 1994, and a 2.8 mi irrigation tunnel completed in 1939.

 The dam is located in Shoshone Canyon, and named after the famous Wild West figure William "Buffalo Bill" Cody, who founded the nearby town of Cody and owned much of the land now covered by the reservoir formed by its construction.
 It is part of the Shoshone Project, successor to several visionary schemes promoted by Cody to irrigate the Bighorn Basin and turn it from a semi-arid sagebrush-covered plain to productive agricultural land.
 Known at the time of its construction as Shoshone Dam, it was renamed in 1946 to honor Cody.

-The original structure was designed by engineer Daniel Webster Cole and built between 1905 and 1910.
+The original structure was designed by engineer Daniel Webster Cole and was built between 1905 and 1910.
 It was listed on the National Register of Historic Places in 1971 and named a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1973.
 The land around the reservoir is maintained as Buffalo Bill State Park.

 Description

 The dam is a concrete arch-gravity dam, 70 ft wide at the base and 200 ft wide at the crest, with an original height of 325 ft, extended 25 ft between 1985 and 1992.
 The concrete structure measures 108 ft deep at the base, tapering to 10 ft at the crest, with a volume of 82900 cuyd of concrete.
-It is anchored into Pre-Cambrian granitic rock on either side.
+It is anchored into Precambrian granitic rock on either side.
 The spillway is an uncontrolled overflow weir on the south side, 298 ft wide, dropping through a tunnel in the south abutment.

 The first of four full-time and seasonal power generation facilities was added in 1922.